Strengthening Our Communities

-Our history with the national parks started when the railroad provided access to pristine landscapes that were otherwise virtually impossible to visit, giving way to iconic places including Yellowstone, Zion Grand Canyon and Death Valley.
-We were pleased to renew our partnership under the theme “Explore America’s Backyard,” encouraging younger and more diverse populations to visit national parks and bring awareness to lesser-known parks – the ones in our own backyards.
+Our history with the national parks started with creating iconic Western parks like Yellowstone, Zion, Grand Canyon and Death Valley, when the railroad provided the only access to pristine landscapes that were otherwise virtually impossible to visit.
+We are pleased to renew our partnership under the theme "Explore America's Backyard," encouraging younger generations to visit national parks and bring awareness to lesser-known parks – the ones in our own backyards.

-Approximately half of our funding supports the National Park Foundation’s Open OutDoors for Kids (OOK) program.
-We supported approximately 41,400 students with visits to 25 national parks in 12 states.
-We believe it’s important for students to explore the world around them while learning about science, history, conservation and the role they play in protecting national and local treasures.
-Union Pacific’s contribution constituted 21% of the total OOK budget, making us the program’s largest private donor for the second consecutive year.
+Approximately half of our funding supports the National Park Foundation's Open OutDoors for Kids (OOK) program.
+Our funding supported 42,000 students with visits to 27 national parks in 15 states.
+We believe it's important for students to explore the world around them while learning about science, history, conservation and their role in protecting national and local treasures.
+Union Pacific's contribution constituted 21 percent of the total OOK budget, making us the program's largest private donor.

 Texas A&M Transportation Institute